Severe Weather 101

 Are there tornadoes in the Arctic Circle?

-We are not aware of any tornadoes occurring in the Arctic Circle.
+Not very many!
 Tornadoes need moisture and warm air to form, which is unusual at that latitude.
 Plus tornadoes or their evidence have to be observed by someone, and the Arctic Circle has few residents!

 Do tornadoes really stay away from gullies, rivers and mountains?